2026 Alpine Skiing World Cup – Women's downhill: Finals

-The World Cup finals in the discipline are scheduled to take place on Saturday, 21 March 2026 on the Olympiabakken course at Kvitfjell, near Lillehammer, Norway.
-Only the top 25 skiers in the World Cup downhill discipline and the winner of the 2026 FIS Junior World Championships in the discipline, plus any skiers who have scored at least 500 points in the World Cup overall classification for the season, will be eligible to compete in the final, and only the top 15 will earn World Cup points.
+The World Cup finals in the downhill discipline took place on Saturday, 21 March 2026 on the Olympiabakken course at Kvitfjell, near Lillehammer, Norway.
+Only the top 25 skiers in the World Cup downhill discipline and the winner of the 2026 FIS Junior World Championships in the discipline (which was cancelled due to bad weather), plus any skiers who have scored at least 500 points in the World Cup overall classification for the season, were eligible to compete in the final, and only the top 15 earned World Cup points.
+Two qualifiers (Vonn and Magdalena Egger of Austria) were out for the season with injuries, and one skier with over 500 points (Alice Robinson of New Zealand) registered to compete, so the field consisted of 24.
+However, the race came down to Pirovano and Johnson (who was not in contention for the season title), with Pirovano prevailing by .15 seconds for her third straight victory and the discipline title for the first time.
+Johnson edged Weidle-Winklemann (who finished third in the race) for third for the season by two points, with Aicher (who finished fifth) forty points ahead in second.